VictorTaelin/Interaction-Calculus/HVM-Nano.md

 - `CO1`
 - `LAM`
 - `APP`
-- `NAT` (overloaded for NUM and SUC terms)
+- `NAT`
 - `CAL`

 The lab field stores:

 - On SUP, CO0 and CO1 terms: a label.
-- On CAL terms: the function id.
+- On CAL terms: the function id (special value 0xFF is reserved for the increment operation).
-- On NAT terms: a flag (0 if NUM, 1 if SUC).
+- On NAT terms: unused (always 0).

 The val field depends on the variant: